-Federal law enforcement agencies include: the Drug Enforcement Agency (DEA); Federal Bureau of Investigation (FBI); Alcohol, Tobacco and Firearms (ATF); Internal Revenue Service (IRS), Secret Service; U.S. Marshalls Service; Customs Service; Immigration; U.S. Department of Homeland Security; and Postal Inspections Service.
-Each of these agencies may cooperate with each other, including state and local law enforcement agencies in any investigation.If You Are Contacted By A Federal Law Enforcement Agency
+Federal law enforcement agencies include: Drug Enforcement Agency (DEA); Federal Bureau of Investigation (FBI); Alcohol, Tobacco and Firearms (ATF); Internal Revenue Service (IRS), Secret Service; U.S. Marshalls Service; Customs Service; Immigration; U.S. Department of Homeland Security; and Postal Inspections Service.
+Each of these agencies may cooperate with each other, including state and local law enforcement agencies in any investigation.You Have the Right to Right to Remain Silent

-|Crime Category||United States Code|
+|Crime Category||United States Code Reference|

-|RICO (Racketerring)||18 USC § 1961|
+|RICO||18 USC § 1961|

 |Child Pornography||18 USC § 1466|